vapoursynth/vapoursynth/doc/functions/audio/shufflechannels.rst

    takes a channel constants as its argument.
 Specifying a non-existent channel is an error.
 If more *channels_in* than *clips* values are specified then the last clip in the *clips* list is reused as a source.
-In addition to the channel constant it's also possible to specify the nth chanel by using negative numbers.
+In addition to the channel constant it's also possible to specify the nth channel by using negative numbers.

    The output channel mapping is determined by *channels_out* and corresponds to the input channel order.
 The number of *channels_out* entries must be the same as the